(There'll Be Bluebirds Over) The White Cliffs of Dover

 "(There'll Be Bluebirds Over) The White Cliffs of Dover" is a popular World War II song composed in 1941 by Walter Kent to lyrics by Nat Burton.
-Made famous in Vera Lynn's 1942 version, it was one of Lynn's best-known recordings and among the most popular World War II tunes.
+Made famous in the United Kingdom by Vera Lynn's 1942 version, it was one of Lynn's best-known recordings and among the most popular World War II tunes.

 Background

-The song was written about a year after the Royal Air Force and German Luftwaffe aircraft had been fighting over southern England, including the white cliffs of Dover, in the Battle of Britain.
-Nazi Germany had conquered much of Europe and in 1941 was still bombing Britain.
-With neither America nor the Soviet Union having yet joined the war, Britain was the only major power fighting the Axis powers in Europe (see The Darkest Hour).
-The American lyricist, Nat Burton, wrote his lyric (perhaps unaware that the bluebird is not indigenous to Britain, though the migrant Swallow 'Bluebird' is a well known British harbinger of Spring and Summer) and asked Kent to set it to music.
-Notable phrases include "Thumbs Up!" which was an RAF and RCAF term for permission to go, and "flying in those angry skies" where the air war was taking place.
+The song was written about a year after the start of the Battle of Britain, which saw the Royal Air Force and German Luftwaffe fighting in the skies over the United Kingdom, including the white cliffs of Dover in Southern England.
+Nazi Germany had conquered much of Europe and in 1941 was still bombing the UK.
+With neither the United States nor the Soviet Union having joined the war against Germany and her allies, the UK was the only major power fighting the Axis powers in Europe (see The Darkest Hour).
+The American lyricist, Nat Burton, wrote his lyric (perhaps unaware that the bluebird is not indigenous to the UK, though the migrant Swallow 'Bluebird' is a well known British harbinger of Spring and Summer) and asked Kent to set it to music.
+Notable phrases include "Thumbs Up!", which was an RAF and Royal Canadian Air Force term for permission to go, and "flying in those angry skies" where the air war was taking place.

-The lyrics looked toward a time when the war would be over, and peace would rule over the iconic white cliffs, Britain's symbolic border with the European mainland.
+The lyrics looked toward a time when the war would be over, and peace would rule over the iconic white cliffs, the UK's symbolic border with the European mainland.

 The full song includes two verses rarely found in recordings: